 About

 Durrett holds a BFA from The Cooper Union in New York City and MFA from The University of Michigan School of Art and Design as a Horace H. Rackham Fellow.
-She is the Howard University Social Justice Consortium Fellow, and a finalist for the 2023 Janet and Walter Sondheim Art Prize.
-Durrett has recently been awarded the commission for the ARCH Project at Bryn Mawr College in partnership with Monument Lab and is in production on Queen City, 35’ tall “vessel” in Arlington, VA that pays homage to 903 individuals displaced for the construction of the Pentagon in 1941.
+She was a Smithsonian Artist Research Fellow at the National Museum of African American History and Culture, and a For Freedoms and Civics Arts Lab Fellow at the Corcoran and National Gallery of Art.
+Durrett recently completed a commission for the ARCH Project at Bryn Mawr College in partnership with Monument Lab, and is in production on Hem of Heaven, a monumental, community-driven commission for the Obama Presidential Center to be unveiled in June 2026.

 Photo by Farrah Skeiky